PetrKryslUCSD/FinEtoolsFlexStructuresTutorials.jl/docs/src/tutorials/beam_modal_tut.md

 u0 = NodalField(zeros(size(fens.xyz, 1), 3))
 ````

-This is the rotation field, three unknown rotations per node are represented
+This is the rotation (orientation) field, where the three unknown rotations
-with a rotation matrix, in total nine numbers.
-The utility function
+per node are represented with a rotation matrix, in total nine numbers.
+The
-`initial_Rfield`
+utility function `initial_Rfield` is used to construct this initial
+orientation field where each orientation matrix is the identity.

 ````julia
 using FinEtoolsFlexStructures.RotUtilModule: initial_Rfield